 Most NIH grant awards provide for cost reimbursement (as contrasted with fixed-price arrangements) and are subject to government-wide or DHHS-wide cost principles.
 The cost principles establish standards for the allowability of costs, provide detailed guidance on the cost accounting treatment of costs as direct or F&A costs, and set forth allowability principles for selected items of cost.
 Applicability of a particular set of cost principles depends on the type of organization making the expenditure.
-For example, a for-profit organization collaborating with a university grantee would be subject to the cost principles for educational institutions.
+For example, a for-profit organization collaborating with a university grantee would be subject to the cost principles for commercial organizations, while the university would be subject to the cost principles for educational institutions.